 Excessive and frequently obsessive daydreaming (MD) is a type of dreaming in which people do not interact with others or engage in realistic activities.
 It’s distinct from normal daydreaming in both content and intensity.
 These dreams are usually sexually explicit and violent.

 MD can negatively affect a person’s social life, work life, and education.
 It’s important to seek professional help if you think you may be suffering from MD.
 There are many treatment options available that can help lessen the symptoms of this disorder.
 We provide the most comprehensive medical services tailored to your unique requirements.
-An affordable online booking of therapy is possible or you can download our free Android or iOS app.
+An affordable online booking of therapy is possible or you can download our free OCD treatment app on Android or iOS.